regimental12/CI224-Sem2/README.md

 **Working player (only one applies)**
   - [x] A player that moves - 5%
-  - [ ] A player with HUD - 10%
+  - [x] A player with HUD - 10%
-  - [ ] A player with interaction - 15%
+  - [x] A player with interaction - 15%
-  - [ ] A player with interaction and HUD and inventory - 20%
+  - [x] A player with interaction and HUD and inventory - 20%

 **Working entities (only one applies)**
-  - [ ] Entities with basic AI (Just wander aimlessly) - 10%
-  - [ ] Entities with path finding and goals (can actively attack/find the player) - 20%
+  - [x] Optimisations done - up to 20%